lights FAQ Forum github.com/luapower/glue

 glue.pass(...) -> ... does nothing, returns back all arguments

-glue.inherit(t, parent) -> t set or clear inheritance
+glue.inherit(t,parent) -> t set or clear inheritance

 i/o

-glue.canopen(filename[, mode]) -> filename | nil check if a file exists and can be opened
+glue.fileexists(file) -> true | false check if a file exists and it's readable

-glue.readfile(filename[, format][, open]) -> s | nil, err read the contents of a file into a string
+glue.readfile(file[,format]) -> s | nil, err read the contents of a file into a string

 errors

-glue.assert(v [,message [,format_args...]]) -> v assert with error message formatting
+glue.assert(v,[message[,args...]]) -> args assert with error message formatting

-glue.fcall(f, ...) -> result coding with finally and except
+glue.fpcall(f,...) -> result | nil,traceback coding with finally and except

 modules